kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## What Recommendations Do

-Select items to show.
+Select items to show
-Rank options by relevance.
+Rank options by relevance
 Adapt to user behavior

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.